Human Capacity Building to Monitor Fortified and Nutritious Foods in East, Central, and Southern Africa

 Kenya Food Fortification

 GAIN is currently supporting the Ministry of Health in implementing Kenya’s national food fortification program.
 The aim is to reach 95 percent of the population with fortified vegetable oil and 74 percent of the population with fortified wheat flour.
-The program began in February 2011, GAIN’s grant will end in September 2015.Read More
+The program ran from February 2011 to September 2015.Read More

 Ethiopia Universal Salt Iodization